AmyGibson/ChatDiary/README.md

 # ChatDiary - A demo that uses AWS with a mobile app for speech analysis
 Mobile app: built with Ionic 3 (however the AWS part should work with any mobile app)

-Job flow:
-Record audio from mobile app -> upload to AWS S3 -> convert file to mp3 -> Amazon Transcribe -> Amazon Comprehend -> store results in Amazon DynamoDB -> query results from any app with Lambda API
+Job flow: Record audio from the mobile app -> upload to AWS S3 -> convert the file to mp3 -> Amazon Transcribe -> Amazon Comprehend -> store results in Amazon DynamoDB -> query results from any app with Lambda API

-the app looks like:
+The app looks like:

 ![](./aws/ChatDiary1.png)

-after AWS does all its work, the result looks like:
+After AWS does all its work, the result looks like:

 ![](./aws/ChatDiary2.png)